 - At 23-years-old, those in the Direct Instruction group demonstrated greater difficulty getting along with others, greater mental health challenges, were more likely to commit a crime, and 39% had felony arrests compared to 13.5% of the persons from the other two groups.
 Additionally, 19% were cited for assault with a deadly weapon, compared to 0% of persons from the other two groups.

 ** this same data has been replicated many times across a variety of studies.

+Fast forward to the growing attention of the impact technology is having on children’s social development and school readiness skills, well before they step foot into a classroom.
+The research is just beginning to support the real concerns of parents, teachers, and pediatricians who are asking how much screen time is too much.
+And many of the findings point us back to play, face-to-face interaction, and non-academics as being the driving force for social development.
 The evidence is strong: play skills and other non-academic skills facilitate critical thinking and actually contribute to, not detract from, other aspects of academic development.
 They also encourage us to be good members of our community, and provide an opportunity to improve conflict resolution skills, emotional self-management, etc.